Erelix/fp-2024/README.md

 # Lib3

 ### Loading, Saving
-State can be saved with ":save" in storage.txt.
-Loaded with ":load".
+State can be saved with "save" in storage.txt.
+Loaded with "load".

 storage.txt example:
 <pre>